-The tremendous potential of mobilizing and releasing women is a blind spot for many people.
-There are various reasons for hesitation to release women in ministry.
-This article will not address them all.
-Instead, I hope to shine some light on this topic, share my story, and take a look at scripture.
-The goal is not to convince you of a particular position on this topic.
-I hope, instead, to give you a key to growing your movement rapidly.
-By considering changes in how you release women, many more lost people come into the Kingdom of God.
+The goal is not to convince you of a particular position.
+I hope, instead, to show you a key to growing a movement rapidly.
+By considering changes in how you release women, many more lost people can come into the Kingdom of God.

-Women In Disciple Making Movements- Key Players
+Women In Disciple Making Movements – Serving as Key Players

 The Struggle To Embrace My Call & Gifts

+Here’s a little of my personal story.
 My husband and I both felt a call to church planting among the unreached when we were in our twenties.
 Obeying God’s call, we moved to Asia and began to learn a local language.

 In our early years of ministry, we were still figuring out who we were.
 We experimented with many different types of things.
 We were discovering our spiritual gifts.